TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * _STARTED_.
 Creating a new front-end library.
 Simplified and more robust, using ES2019 and supporting configuration-driven web interfaces.
 * _STARTED_, see [web-components](https://github.com/TotallyInformation/web-components).
 Creating W3C web components to replace the VueJS ones - especially for the ones baked into the fe code.
 Noting that v5 already contains a non-Vue toast notification feature.
 * _STARTED_.
 Displaying and enabling updatable packages in the package manager.
 The data is now in place, the Editor panel needs updating.
-* Continuing to improve the technical documentation.
+* Continuing to improve the documentation.
 Updating details and changes, adding how-to's, moving some things from the WIKI.
 Improving language consistency.
 * Start moving towards ECMA Modules rather than CommonJS.

 Next immediate focus will be on: